-Glaucoma: Based on the preclinical proof of concept and the results of the Phase 1b trial showing a reduction in intraocular pressure ("IOP") in patients with ocular hypertension ("OHT") and open angle glaucoma ("OAG"), the Company initiated a Phase 2 clinical trial in June 2020 designed to evaluate the safety and efficacy of a topical formulation of razuprotafib (AKB-9778) in approximately 195 patients followed over a 28-day period.
+Glaucoma: Based on the preclinical proof of concept and the results of the Phase 1b trial showing a reduction in intraocular pressure ("IOP") in patients with ocular hypertension ("OHT") and open angle glaucoma ("OAG"), the Company initiated a Phase 2 clinical trial in June 2020 designed to evaluate the safety and efficacy of a topical formulation of razuprotafib (also known as AKB-9778) in approximately 195 patients followed over a 28-day period.
 Patients enrolled in the trial will be administered a baseline of latanoprost ophthalmic solution 0.005%, and then randomized in a 1:1:1 fashion to receive adjunctive therapy consisting of placebo, 40 mg/ml razuprotafib once-daily, or 40 mg/ml razuprotafib twice-daily.
 The primary endpoint of the study is mean diurnal IOP at 28 days in the razuprotafib treated groups compared to the latanoprost monotherapy group.
-The Company expects to have results in the fourth quarter of 2020, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
+The Company expects to report topline results from this study in December or possibly in early January 2021 to coincide with seasonal healthcare industry conferences, subject to potential delays in study completion, including due to delays arising from the ongoing COVID-19 pandemic.

-Acute Respiratory Distress Syndrome ("ARDS"): Based on results in preclinical studies and observations in patients in the TIME-2 and TIME-2b trials, the Company believes that a vascular endothelial receptor, Tie2, may play a pivotal role in the defense against microvascular breach in ARDS.
-The Company hypothesizes that razuprotafib, the Company's lead Tie2 activator, may have therapeutic potential for the treatment of COVID-19 associated ARDS.
-In May 2020, the Company was selected by Quantum Leap Healthcare Collaborative to participate in the I-SPY COVID-19 Trial (Investigation of Serial studies to Predict Your COVID Therapeutic Response with biomarker Integration and Adaptive Learning) to evaluate razuprotafib for the treatment of COVID-19 related ARDS in adult patients with critical COVID-19.
-The Company expects the trial to be initiated during the third quarter of 2020 with trial updates anticipated in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
+Acute Respiratory Distress Syndrome: Based on results in preclinical studies and observations in patients in the TIME-2 and TIME-2b trials, the Company believes that a vascular endothelial receptor, Tie2, may play a pivotal role in the defense against microvascular breach in ARDS.
+The Company hypothesizes that razuprotafib, the Company's lead Tie2 activator, may have therapeutic potential for the treatment of COVID-19 associated ARDS and initiated two Phase 2 trials during 2020.

+In May 2020, the Company was selected by Quantum Leap Healthcare Collaborative to participate in the I-SPY COVID-19 Trial (Investigation of Serial studies to Predict Your COVID Therapeutic Response with biomarker Integration and Adaptive Learning) to evaluate subcutaneous razuprotafib for the treatment of COVID-19 related ARDS in adult patients with critical COVID-19.
+Trial updates are anticipated in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.